emsig/easygo-training-em/README.rst

 |

-In the following 1.5 h we are going to use **empymod** and **emg3d** to model electromagnetic data in the diffusive regime, as commonly used in geophysical exploration.
+In the following 3 h we are going to design a controlled-source electromagnetic survey suitable to monitor a near-surface geothermal project.
+We will use **empymod** and **emg3d** to model electromagnetic data in the diffusive regime.

 Structure of this Masterclass